Teoroo-CMC/PiNN/docs/migration.md

 **Extended Kalman filter**:
 an experimental extended Kalman filter (EKF) optimizer is implemented.

-**`pinn.get_*`** functions are now available to create models, networks and calculators from parameters or files.

 ## Notes for developers

-- Documentation is now built with mkdocs
+- Documentation is now built with mkdocs.
-- Documentation is moved to Github pages
+- Documentation is moved to Github pages.
-- Continuous integration is moved to Github Actions
+- Continuous integration is moved to Github Actions.
-- The Docker Hub repo is now teoroo/pinn
+- The Docker Hub repo is now [teoroo/pinn](https://hub.docker.com/repository/docker/teoroo/pinn).

 **Datasets**: dataset loaders should be most compatible with PiNN 0.x.
 With the TF2 update, dataset may be inspected interactively with eager execution.